-Dayton, Ohio: Big Twig Maze Sculpture Thing"A Wiggle In Its Walk," by Twig artist Patrick Dougherty, is 14 feet high and almost 200 feet long.
+Dayton, Ohio: Big Twig Maze Sculpture Thing (Gone)"A Wiggle In Its Walk," by Twig artist Patrick Dougherty, is 14 feet high and almost 200 feet long.
+Reported gone in 2014.

 Wegerzyn Gardens MetroPark

 - Wegerzyn Gardens MetroPark.
 North edge of the city.
 I-75 exits 57 or 57B.
 Drive west, then quickly turn right onto N. Dixie Drive, then immediately turn left onto E. Siebenthaler Ave.
 Drive a little over a half mile, then turn right just before the bridge into the park.
 Drive about a quarter-mile to the parking lot on the right.

 Visitor Tips and News About Big Twig Maze Sculpture Thing (Gone)

 We stopped by and the Big Twig Maze is no longer there!
 It has been torn down.
 Not sure if there is a plan to rebuild it, but the park around it was quite pretty and a nice place to take a stroll.[Greg Key, 03/19/2014]

 Artist Patrick Dougherty has built hundreds of similar, elaborate twig constructions around the world.
 They usually last about two years.
 This one went up in 2011, so it sounds like its twig clock had run out.